 Contributions will be deemed accepted by the Program Manager as of the business day on which the Program Manager determines that the documentation relating to such Contribution has been properly completed.
 The Net Asset Value for determining the number of Units in a particular Investment Portfolio that will be credited to an Account as a result of a contribution will be the Net Asset Value next calculated after the contribution has been credited to the Account by the Program Manager.
-Any contribution to an Account that has been credited to the Account by the Program Manager prior to the close of business on the NYSE will be priced at the Net Asset Value calculated on that day.
+Any contribution to an Account that has been credited to the Account by the Program Manager.
+Any contribution to an Account that has been credited on that day.
 Any contribution to an Account that is credited to the Account by the Program Manager after the close of business on the NYSE will be priced at the Net Asset Value that is calculated on the next day on which the NYSE is open for regular trading.
 On the business day following the pricing date, the Program Manager shall take appropriate action with respect to the Investment Portfolio(s) to which the Account is assigned to cause the funds contributed to be invested in shares of the Underlying Funds.

 A request for withdrawal will be deemed accepted by the Program Manager as of the business day on which the Program Manager determines that the request for withdrawal has been properly completed.
 The Net Asset Value for determining the number of Units that will be debited from an Account as a result of a withdrawal from the Account will be the Net Asset Value next calculated after the withdrawal request has been deemed accepted by the Program Manager.
-If a withdrawal request has been deemed accepted by the Program Manager prior to the close of business on the NYSE, the withdrawal will be priced at the Net Asset Value that is calculated on that day.
+If a withdrawal request has been deemed accepted by the Program Manager.
+If a withdrawal request has been deemed accepted by the Program Manager.
+If a withdrawal request has been deemed accepted by the Program Manager.
+If a withdrawal request has been deemed accepted by the Program Manager until after the close of business on the NYSE, the withdrawal will be priced at the Net Asset Value that is calculated on that day.
 If a withdrawal request has not been deemed accepted by the Program Manager until after the close of business on the NYSE, the withdrawal will be priced at the Net Asset Value that is calculated on the next day on which the NYSE is open for regular trading.
 On the business day following the pricing date, the Program Manager shall take appropriate action with respect to the Investment Portfolio(s) to which the Account is assigned to cause funds to be available for the withdrawal by using available cash or by redeeming shares of the Underlying Funds.